Cambodia–China relations: History

 Then-Prince Norodom Sihanouk with CCP chairman Mao Zedong (far left) and Chinese president Liu Shaoqi (far right) in Beijing, 1965.

 Although the countries share no common border, China has had a historic cultural and commercial relationship with Cambodia.
 The 950,000 Chinese in Cambodia constitute 3-5% of Cambodia's population, and although they were discriminated against by the Khmer Rouge and the Vietnamese, they have re-emerged as a prominent business community.

 The first contacts between China and the Khmer Empire of Cambodia occurred in the Tang period, and for centuries onward the two countries shared a strong trading relationship.
+The region had long been "indianized" (influenced by Indian culture, religion, and administrative techniques) since the Funan period (1st–6th centuries AD).
+While Chinese annals (such as the New Book of Tang) often mention diplomatic missions and trade, there is no evidence of a distinct "Chinese Cambodian" community in the modern sense during the 8th century before the unification of the Khmer Empire by Jayavarman II in 802 AD.
+Instead, the elite were heavily influenced by Indian, Cham, and Javanese culture, adopting Hinduism (specifically Shivaism) and Sanskrit.
 A Chola-Song-Khmer trade axis dominated trade in the east for much of the 11th and 12th centuries.
 Yuan Chinese accounts of the Cambodian kingdom proved to be crucial to uncovering the history of the region.
 Cambodia maintained relations with Ming China as early as 1421 AD during the final years of the Khmer Empire when Ponhea Yat dispatched a minister to establish formal diplomatic ties.

 China has used Cambodia as a counterweight to Vietnam.
 In the mid-20th century, the People's Republic of China supported the Maoist Khmer Rouge against Prime Minister Lon Nol's regime, who Nationalist China had ties with, during the Cambodian Civil War and then its takeover of Cambodia in 1975.
 Also, CCP Chairman Mao Zedong had fostered good relations with Prince Norodom Sihanouk, who also fought against Lon Nol and backed the Khmer Rouge.
 When the Vietnamese military invaded Cambodia in 1978, China provided extensive political and military support for the Khmer Rouge.
 In 1979, China waged a brief border war against Vietnam, partly to threaten it into pulling out of Cambodia.
 The Paris Peace Conference on Cambodia, from July 1989 to October 1991, resolved Cambodia–China relations.